-The following information is based on experience with either the non-radiopaque etonogestrel implant (IMPLANON), other progestin-only contraceptives, or experience with combination (estrogen plus progestin) oral contraceptives.
+The following information is based on experience with the etonogestrel implants (IMPLANON and/or NEXPLANON), other progestin-only contraceptives, or experience with combination (estrogen plus progestin) oral contraceptives.

 NEXPLANON should be inserted subdermally so that it will be palpable after insertion, and this should be confirmed by palpation immediately after insertion.
 Failure to insert NEXPLANON properly may go unnoticed unless it is palpated immediately after insertion.
 Undetected failure to insert the implant may lead to an unintended pregnancy.
 Complications related to insertion and removal procedures, such as pain, paresthesias, bleeding, hematoma, scarring or infection, may occur.

-If NEXPLANON is inserted too deeply (intramuscular or in the fascia), neural or vascular injury may occur.
+If NEXPLANON is inserted deeply (intramuscular or in the fascia), neural or vascular injury may occur.
 To reduce the risk of neural or vascular injury, NEXPLANON should be inserted at the inner side of the non-dominant upper arm about 8-10 cm (3-4 inches) above the medial epicondyle of the humerus.
-NEXPLANON should be inserted subdermally just under the skin to avoid the large blood vessels and nerves that lie deeper in the subcutaneous tissues in the sulcus between the triceps and biceps muscles.
-Deep insertions of the non-radiopaque etonogestrel implant (IMPLANON) have been associated with paraesthesia (due to neural injury) and migration of the implant (due to intramuscular orfascial insertion), and in a very few cases with intravascular insertion.
+NEXPLANON should be inserted subdermally just under the skin avoiding the sulcus (groove) between the biceps and triceps muscles and the large blood vessels and nerves that lie there in the neurovascular bundle deeper in the subcutaneous tissues.
+Deep insertions of NEXPLANON have been associated with paraesthesia (due to neural injury), migration of the implant (due to intramuscular or fascial insertion), and intravascular insertion.
 If infection develops at the insertion site, start suitable treatment.
 If the infection persists, the implant should be removed.
 Incomplete insertions or infections may lead to expulsion.

 After starting NEXPLANON, women are likely to have a change from their normal menstrual bleeding pattern.
 These may include changes in bleeding frequency (absent, less, more frequent or continuous), intensity (reduced or increased) or duration.
 In clinical trials of the non-radiopaque etonogestrel implant (IMPLANON), bleeding patterns ranged from amenorrhea (1 in 5 women) to frequent and/or prolonged bleeding (1 in 5 women).
 The bleeding pattern experienced during the first three months of NEXPLANON use is broadly predictive of the future bleeding pattern for many women.
 Women should be counseled regarding the bleeding pattern changes they may experience so that they know what to expect.
 Abnormal bleeding should be evaluated as needed to exclude pathologic conditions or pregnancy.

-Days of Spotting or Bleeding over a 90-Day Interval while using the Non-Radiopaque
+> 21 Days of Spotting or Bleeding Over a 90-Day Interval While Using the